jsonh-org/Jsonh/README.md

 Numbers represent a numeric value.

-#### Rational Numbers

-Rational numbers are comprised of the following optional components: a sign, a fractional number, and a fractional exponent.
+They are comprised of the following optional components: a sign, a fractional mantissa, and a fractional exponent.

 - The sign can be `+` or `-`.
 - The decimal point can be leading (`.5`) or trailing (`5.`).
 - The exponent starts with `e` or `E` and an optional sign (`+` or `-`).
+- Digits can be separated by one-or-more underscores (`_`).
+  - Leading and trailing underscores are not allowed.

 By default, every digit is decimal (base-10).
 If the number starts with a base specifier, every digit is in that base:
 - `0x` or `0X` -> hexadecimal (base-16)